Neeraj876/network-security-system-mlops/README.md

 ## Components

 ### 1. Frontend (Streamlit)
+There is a live demo of this project using [Streamlit](https://streamlit.io/) which you can find [here](https://network-security-system-mlops-6nshvkcv8cxrngosbdlrhb.streamlit.app/).
 The Streamlit app provides an intuitive interface for users to predict single URLs as Malicious, Suspicious or Safe:

 - Safe URL Example: